xonsh/xonsh/docs/windows.rst

 -----------------------------------

 Python (like other processes on Windows) locks the current working directory so it can't be deleted or renamed.
-``cmd.exe`` has this behaviour as well, but it quite annoying for a shell.
+``cmd.exe`` has this behaviour as well, but it is quite annoying for a shell.

-There is a xontrib (``free_cwd``) for xonsh that solves some of this problem.
+The ``free_cwd`` xontrib (add-on) for xonsh solves some of this problem.
 It works by hooking the prompt to reset the current working directory to the root drive folder whenever the shell is idle.
+It only works with the prompt-toolkit back-end.
 To enable that behaviour run the following:

 .. code-block:: xonshcon